U.S. Energy Information Administration logo

 Click to enlarge

-To ensure a steady supply of electricity to consumers, operators of the electric power system, or grid, call on electric power plants to produce and place the right amount of electricity on the grid at every moment to instantaneously meet and balance electricity demand.
+To ensure a steady supply of electricity to consumers, operators of the electric power system, or grid, call on electric power plants to produce and supply the right amount of electricity to the grid at every moment to instantaneously meet and balance electricity demand.

-In general, power plants do not generate electricity at their full capacities at every hour of the day.
-Three major types of generating units vary by intended usage:
+In general, power plants do not generate electricity at their full capacities at every hour of the day and most generating units vary their output.
+Operating strategies for generators can be grouped into three major types:

-• Peak load generating units help to meet electricity demand when demand is at its highest, or peak, such as in the late afternoon when electricity use for air conditioning increases during hot weather.
-These so-called peaking units are generally natural gas- or petroleum-fueled generators.
-In general, these generators are relatively inefficient and are costly to operate but provide high- value service during peak demand periods.
+• Peak-load service helps to meet electricity demand when demand is at its highest, or peak, such as in the late afternoon when electricity use for air conditioning increases during hot weather.
+Peaking units can serve relatively short demand periods, often a few hours a day, to support air-conditioning loads.
+Daily peaking units are mostly natural gas- or petroleum-fueled internal combustion engine or combustion turbine generators.
+In general, these generators are relatively inefficient and are costly to operate but provide high-value service during peak demand periods.
+Other peaking units may operate in a seasonal capacity and operate for extended time periods, perhaps for several days or weeks, to support the grid during extreme hot or cold weather conditions.
 In some cases, pumped storage hydropower and conventional hydropower units also support grid operations by providing power during peak demand.

 Additional categories of electricity generators include: